·StorageOwnerAdvisor Team

 Commercial Property Insurance

-This is your foundational policy.
-It covers damage to your buildings, structures, and business property caused by events like fire, storms, vandalism, and theft.
+This is your base policy.
+It covers damage to your buildings, structures, and business property from things like fire, storms, vandalism, and theft.

-• Replacement cost vs. actual cash value: Always opt for replacement cost coverage.
-Actual cash value policies deduct depreciation, which means you’ll receive far less than what it costs to rebuild or repair.
+• Replacement cost vs. actual cash value: Always go with replacement cost.
+Actual cash value policies deduct depreciation, so the check you get is nowhere near what it actually costs to rebuild.

-• Building coverage: Make sure the insured value reflects current construction costs, not the original purchase price or the property’s assessed value.
+• Building coverage: Insure the building at today's construction costs, not the price you paid for it or the county's assessed value.

-• Business personal property: This covers your office equipment, computers, golf carts, and ma intenance tools.
+• Business personal property: Office equipment, computers, golf carts, maintenance tools.
+All your day to day stuff.

-• Flood and earthquake: Standard property policies typically exclude flood and earthquake damage.
-If your facility is in a flood zone or seismically active area, you’ll need separate policies or endorsements.
+• Flood and earthquake: Standard property policies don't cover either one.
+If you're in a flood zone or earthquake country, you need separate policies or endorsements.

 General Liability Insurance

-Liability coverage protects you when someone is injured on your property or claims your business caused them harm.
+Liability covers you when someone gets hurt on your property or claims your business did them harm.

-• Slip-and-fall injuries: A tenant trips on a cracked sidewalk and breaks their wrist.
-Liability insurance covers their medical bills and your legal defense.
+• Slip-and-fall injuries: A tenant trips on a cracked sidewalk and breaks her wrist.
+Liability covers her medical bills and your legal defense.

 • Coverage limits: Most facility owners should carry at least $1 million per occurrence and $2 million aggregate.
-Larger or multi-site operations may need more.
+Bigger operations or multi-site portfolios usually need more.

 Tenant Insurance Programs

-Tenant insurance — sometimes called “storage protection plans” — covers the contents of a tenant’s unit.
-While this protects the tenant, it also benefits you as the facility owner in several ways.
+Tenant insurance, sometimes called a "storage protection plan," covers the contents of a tenant's unit.
+It protects the tenant, and it also helps you as the facility owner in a few real ways.

-• Reduced liability exposure: When tenants have their own coverage, they’re less likely to file claims against your policy for damaged belongings.
+• Reduced liability exposure: Tenants with their own coverage are far less likely to come after your policy when something gets damaged.

-• Revenue stream: Many tenant insurance programs pay the facility owner a commission or administrative fee for each enrolled tenant.
+• Revenue: Most tenant insurance programs pay you a commission or admin fee for every enrolled tenant.

 Business Interruption Insurance

-If a covered event (like a fire) forces you to close part or all of your facility, business interruption insurance replaces the rental income you lose during the repair period.
-Without it, you’re still paying your mortgage, taxes, and staff while earning little or no revenue.
+When a fire or another covered event takes part or all of your facility offline, business interruption insurance replaces the rental income you lose while you're rebuilding.
+Without it, you're still paying the mortgage, taxes, and staff with no money coming in.

 Umbrella Insurance

-An umbrella policy provides additional liability coverage above the limits of your general liability and other policies.
-Given the relatively low cost of umbrella coverage compared to the protection it provides, most facility owners should carry one.
+An umbrella policy adds liability coverage on top of your other policies' limits.
+The cost is low relative to the protection it adds, which is why most facility owners should have one.

-• Undervalued property: Construction costs have risen dramatically in recent years.
-If you haven’t updated your building valuation recently, your coverage limit may be far below the actual cost to rebuild.
+• Undervalued property: Construction costs have shot up over the past few years.
+If you haven't updated your building's insured value, your coverage limit is probably way below what it would actually cost to rebuild.

-• Sewer and drain backup: Water damage from backed-up drains is usually excluded from standard policies.
-You’ll need a specific endorsement.
+• Sewer and drain backup: Water damage from a backed up drain is usually excluded from a standard policy.
+You need a specific endorsement to cover it.

-• Employee dishonesty: If an employee steals from tenants or the business, a standard liability policy won’t cover it.
-You need a crime or fidelity bond.
+• Employee dishonesty: If an employee steals from tenants or from the business, your standard liability policy doesn't pay.
+You need a crime policy or fidelity bond for that.

-• Equipment breakdown: HVAC systems, elevators, and electronic gates can fail, causing damage and business interruption.
-Mechanical breakdown coverage fills this gap.
+• Equipment breakdown: HVAC systems, elevators, and electronic gates all fail eventually.
+When they do, you're looking at damage plus the business interruption while it gets fixed.
+Mechanical breakdown coverage handles both.

 Industry Specialization

-Providers who specialize in self-storage understand the unique risks of the industry and are more likely to offer policies tailored to your needs.
-A generalist commercial insurer may leave gaps or charge more for coverage that a specialist includes by default.
+Providers who specialize in self-storage understand the actual risks of the industry, and their policies usually fit better.
+A generalist commercial insurer often leaves gaps or charges extra for coverage a specialist throws in by default.

 Claims Handling

-The true test of an insurer is how they handle claims.
-Ask for references and research the company’s claims reputation.
-Key questions to ask include:
+The real test of an insurer is how they handle claims.
+Ask for references.
+Look up their claims reputation.
+Some questions worth asking:

 • What is your average claims processing time?